 Exploring these networks of tunnels provides a feeling resembling a period in Vietnam’s history when the whole Cu Chi tunnels were used as living quarters of the Viet Cong’s and as the main base of operations for the 1968’s Tet War Offensive Campaign.

 The tunnels served many important roles during the Vietnam War.
 It functioned as the Viet Cong’s sanctuary during battles against the Americans, to re-charge and re-supply their troops fighting in the front lines, as well as a makeshift hospital and communication and weapons storage.
 After the war, historians have studied the tunnels system of Cu Chi only to find conclusive pieces of evidence suggesting the crucial importance it played in the effective resistance of the Viet Cong against the American forces.

 What is life like inside the tunnels?

-Today, visitors can explore the 121 kilometer long network of tunnels at Cu Chi that has been preserved by the Vietnamese government and converted into a war memorial park.
+Today, visitors can explore the 121-kilometre long network of tunnels at Cu Chi.
+It has been preserved by the Vietnamese government and converted into a war memorial park.
 Due to the original construction of the tunnels designed to only fit Vietnamese soldiers, some parts of the tunnel system were modified to be able to fit bigger Western visitors.

-Tourists can also see a museum inside the tunnels displaying various booby traps used during the war and the underground war station rooms where the North Vietnamese Generals brainstormed the historic planning of the 1968 Tet Offensive.
+Tourists can also see a museum inside the tunnels displaying various booby traps used during the war and the underground war station rooms.
+Here is where the North Vietnamese Generals brainstormed the historic planning of the 1968 Tet Offensive.
 Completing the experience, tourists can also order authentic Viet Cong meals to eat while clustered inside the tunnels.